-The CollegeBound Urban Scholars Program (CUSP) provides financial support, internships and networking experiences for Baltimore City public school students.
-Urban Scholars receive annual scholarships of $10,000 throughout four years of college and are chosen through a competitive process which includes an in-person interview.
+The CollegeBound Urban Scholars Program (CUSP) provides financial support, internships, and networking experiences for Baltimore City public school students.
+Urban Scholars receive annual scholarships of up to $10,000 throughout four years of college and are chosen through a competitive process which includes an in-person interview.

 To learn more, please contact Lori Subotich at email@example.com.

 - Scholarship: A four-year up to $10,000 renewable annual scholarship

 - January - Economic Development Retreat held at a Baltimore metropolitan location, an all-day event that features workshops provided by program funders.
 Past topics include: "How to Interview", "Business Etiquette", "Social Networking", "Negotiating Your Future", “Social Media’.
 Students participate in employer/student roundtable discussions.
 Event concludes with a networking reception with business professionals.